 Baby product sterilising tablets are very good for cleaning the inside of the vase.

 For more stubborn deposits, we recommend the use of decanter cleaning balls.
-Put the balls inside the vase, with a little water to cover them.
+Add a little water - enough to cover the balls, then gently put the balls inside the vase, with the nick at an angle to reduce the height that the balls fall against the glass.
 Tilt the vase back and forth so that the balls run over the stained area.
+Do not shake the vase so that the balls hammer on the glass, in case it causes a crack!

 For very stubborn stains in the bottom, we use vinegar with the decanter balls.